UM atUM [S03-ep01]: A New Decree for REUT

-On August 30, just as you were finishing your last few mojitos and putting away your suitcases and swimsuits, the government issued a decree —long awaited by local authorities—that finally eased regulations on the reuse of wastewater for agricultural purposes.
+On August 30, just as you were finishing your last mojitos and putting away your suitcases and swimsuits, the government issued a decree that local authorities had been eagerly awaiting, finally allowing for more flexible regulations regarding the reuse of wastewater for agricultural purposes.

-So why has it taken so long?
+So why has it been so long in coming?
 First, because it was announced back in March during the presentation of the major water plan.
 Second, because France is lagging far behind in this area.
 In France, less than 1% of treated wastewater is used for irrigation, compared to 8% in Italy, 14% in Spain, and as much as 80% in Israel.
-At a time when drought is affecting more and more regions in France and when 62% of groundwater levels were below their normal average as of September1, it is no longer sustainable to go without such a resource.
+At a time when drought is affecting more and more regions in France and 62% of groundwater levels were below their normal average as of September1, it is no longer sustainable to go without such a resource.

 So what does this decree allow for, what are the benefits in terms of water conservation, and what are the potential impacts on soil?
 These are just a few of the questions we’ll be asking our two guests over the next 20 minutes.
 Marc Heran is a researcher at the European Membrane Institute (IEM) and Vincent Moulia is a doctoral student atIEM, G-Eau, and the LBE in Narbonne.
-Both have been participating in an experiment that has been underway for several years in the Montpellier metropolitan area in Murviel-lès-Montpellier.
-They are co-authors of a paper in the journal Science of The Total Environment:“Short-term effect of the quality gradient of reclaimed wastewater on the soil microbiome during irrigation.”
+Both have been participating in an experiment underway for several years in the Montpellier metropolitan area in Murviel-lès-Montpellier.
+They are co-authors of a paper in the journal Science of The Total Environment, an article on which we have based our discussion: “Short-term effect of the quality gradient of reclaimed wastewater on the soil microbiome during irrigation.”

 For more information:

 In the second half of the program, we’ll take you to the European Membrane Institute—specifically, to the membrane filtration facility.
-This facility allows for the implementation of various filtration techniques, ranging from bench-scale to pre-industrial-scale operations.
+This facility allows for the implementation of various filtration techniques, ranging from bench-scale to pre-industrial units.
 Omar Samhari,IEM postdoctoral researcher atIEM shows us how seawater can be desalinated to produce drinking water using reverse osmosis.

 Finally, our guest for the last three minutes is Gautier Desmoulins, who is here to tell us about World Heart Day, a public awareness event focused on cardiology taking place on September 29 in Antigone.